-Transects provide a framework for coding the elements in the built environment on a scale from rural to urban.
+The concept of Transects, from the Center of Transect Studies, provides a framework for coding the elements in the built environment on a scale from rural to urban.
 The FBC aims to expand choices for projects, instead of using a one-size-fits-all regulation.
 The use of transects allows for a range of development characters and intensity to fit within the vision of North Bend.
-The typical range of transects used for the FBC is shown below, which includes seven classifications that progress from natural to urban core zones and include a special district classification.
+The full range of transects is shown below, which includes seven classifications that progress from natural to urban core zones and include a special district classification.